Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: And Justin is just so dreamy, he can’t marry Britney, I’ll just cry and cry and cry.

-— US pop singers (and former All-New Mickey Mouse Club cast members) Justin Timberlake (born 1981) and Britney Spears (born 1981) were a music industry “It” couple at the time this episode aired.
-They were never married, however, and broke up in 2002 after three years of dating.
+• US pop singers (and former All-New Mickey Mouse Club cast members) Justin Timberlake (born 1981) and Britney Spears (born 1981) were a music industry “It” couple at the time this episode aired.
+They never married, however, and broke up in 2002 after three years of dating.
+Spears was also mentioned in the pilot, and Timberlake’s band, NSYNC, was mentioned in episode three.

 EMILY: Oh, isn’t this lovely?